Frequently Asked Questions

 What do you grow on Red Hook Farms?
 What happens to the produce?

 We grow a variety of annual vegetables and perennial herbs on our farms – greens, tomatoes, peppers, eggplants, leeks, root vegetables, and more.
-Plus three varieties of kale!
-The produce is either sold at our farm stands, distributed to families through our farm-share programs, donated to the local food pantry, or taken home by our teen farm apprentices.
-We also sell to local restaurants and partner organizations.
+The produce is either sold at our farm stands, distributed to families through our farm-share programs, donated to the local food pantry, or taken home by our teen farm apprentices and adult staff.
+In the past, we have also sold to local restaurants and partner organizations.

 Vegetables from Red Hook?!
-Isn’t the soil contaminated?
+Isn’t the soil around here contaminated?

 How did the farms weather Hurricane Sandy?